JCSDA/jedi-docs/docs/inside/jedi-components/ufo/obsops.rst

 Example 1
 ^^^^^^^^^

-In this example the Categorical operator uses :code:`station_id@MetaData` as the categorical variable.
+In this example the Categorical operator uses :code:`MetaData/stationIdentification` as the categorical variable.
 Both the :ref:`Identity <obsops_identity>` and :ref:`Composite <obsops_composite>` operators are used to produce H(x) vectors.
-Then, at each location in the ObsSpace, if :code:`station_id@MetaData` is equal to 54857 then the Identity H(x) is selected.
+Then, at each location in the ObsSpace, if :code:`MetaData/stationIdentification` is equal to 54857 then the Identity H(x) is selected.
 Otherwise, the H(x) produced by the fallback operator (i.e. Composite) is selected.

 .. code-block:: yaml

  obs operator:
    name: Categorical
-   categorical variable: station_id
+   categorical variable: stationIdentification
    fallback operator: "Composite"
    categorised operators: {"54857": "Identity"}
    operator configurations: